popandpeek/MASS-CUDA/README.md

 * Compilation

+    Before compiling the library to use with your project, set the proper parameters in <> on line <> to match <>.

     Library comes with provided Makefile, so to compile & link the library and test application go to the main folder and run the command: `make`